 Element-to-element isolation is easier to manage within a single antenna enclosure, where all parameters and physical dimensions can be controlled.
 Isolation between sectors occurs due to unwanted radiation towards the back of the antenna, which is more difficult to control.
 The geometry between the antennas of different sectors can be difficult to adjust precisely, meaning that the element coupling can be difficult to predict.

 It has been suggested that EM shielding material between sectors may be used.
 This is not possible in all installations but may possibly be an option in some installations.
-The effectiveness of the EM shielding has not been studied.9.2.2.3 Conclusion
+The effectiveness of the EM shielding has not been studied.

-Editor's note: This section captures the conclusion for feasibility study on co-channel inter-sub-band co-site inter-sector interference based on RAN4 agreement.
+Transmit beam nulling across different sectors is theoretically possible, but the practical implementation may be too costly since it may be necessary to calculate the beamforming vector for each subcarrier.

+9.2.2.3 Conclusion

 Based on the analysis on co-site inter-sector co-channel inter-subband interference provided in Section 9.2.2 for FR1 wide area BS, it can be observed that the implementation feasibility of controlling the co-site inter-sector co-channel inter-subband interference to meet the target (i.e., being less than certain level of receiver desensitization) depends on the implementation aspects including:

 Maximum BS transmit power